-Brevard County shall establish in land development regulations criteria for enhanced vegetative buffering between development and marine resources, so as to reduce the impacts of nutrient loading, shoreline erosion, and lighting on natural resources.
-This shall include restoration standards for properties with disturbed shorelines.
+Brevard County shall establish in land development regulations criteria for enhanced vegetative buffering between development and marine resources.

 Brevard County shall preserve, protect, and replace wetlands to achieve no net loss of functional wetlands.
 The County shall ensure the protection of wetlands and wetland functional values by prioritizing protective activities with avoidance of impacts as the first priority, minimization of impacts as the second priority, and mitigation for impacts as the third priority.
 The County shall maintain regulations that promote no net loss of functional wetlands, in accordance with Conservation Element Policy CON 5.2.